-- Passenger Fares are budgeted to increase marginally from the projected FY 2022 yearend of \$7.4 million to \$7.7 million. - Auxiliary revenue is budgeted to be less than the FY 2022 projection by approximately \$110 thousand.
-In FY 2022 PSTA's advertising revenues exceeded the contractually guaranteed revenue. - Non-transportation revenue is budgeted to be 6.26% less than the projected FY 2022 year-end due to less anticipated gains on the disposal of assets. - Property Tax is budgeted to be 12.93% higher than the projected FY 2022 year-end due to an increase in taxable property values.
+- Passenger Fares are budgeted to increase marginally from the projected FY 2022 yearend of \$7.6 million to \$7.7 million. - Auxiliary revenue is budgeted to be less than the FY 2022 projection by approximately \$372 thousand.
+In FY 2022 PSTA's advertising revenues exceeded the contractually guaranteed revenue. - Non-transportation revenue is budgeted to decrease from the projected FY 2022 yearend of \$392.8 thousand to \$214.6 thousand due to less anticipated revenue from PSTA's miscellaneous revenue generators.

-- Local Beach Trolley revenue is budgeted to be 6.67% more than the projected FY 2022 year-end.
-This is due to an increase in local contributions for the Jolley Trolley coastal route and Clearwater Beach route. - State Grant revenue is budgeted to be 73.50% more than the projected FY 2022 year-end.
-This is mostly due to the beginning of state assistance for operating the SunRunner. - Federal Grant revenue is budgeted to be 20.28% lower than the projected FY 2022 year end.
-This is because PSTA plans to utilize the remainder of the COVID Assistance funding, which will be less than what is projected to be utilized in FY 2022.
+- Property Tax is budgeted to be 13.53% higher than the projected FY 2022 year-end due to an increase in taxable property values. - Local Beach Trolley revenue is budgeted to be about the same as the projected FY 2022 year-end estimate. - State Grant revenue is budgeted to be 27.60% more than the projected FY 2022 year-end.
+This is mostly due to the beginning of state assistance for operating the SunRunner. - Federal Grant revenue is budgeted to be about the same as the projected FY 2022 year-end estimate.